2022 Daily Holidays that fall on October 14, include:

 National Chocolate Covered Insects Day

-National Dessert Day - October 14, 2021 (Second Thursday in October)
+National Family Bowling Day - October 14, 2022 (Second Friday of October)

 National lowercase Day